 This residence permit has been a great success since its creation in 2016.
 It’s a document that allows foreigners (Algerians excepted) to enter, stay and work in France.

 At Cooptalis, we regularly use the “passeport talent” visa New Innovative Enterprise, since we have been recognized as a New Innovative Enterprise since 2016.

 - Allows you to work in France without applying for a work permit in advance.

 - Allows your family to accompany you from the beginning.
 Your spouse will even receive an accompanying family visa, allowing him/her to work as well.

 The time saving is therefore significant, since the procedure is limited to two steps.
 First, apply to the French Consulate of the country of residence upstream.
 Then apply for a residence permit within 3 months of arrival in France.

 There are 11 Subcategories of Talent Passport.
 Among the most frequently used are:

 - Qualified employees: You must have a degree higher than or equivalent to a BAC +3 in France.
 Your employment contract must be for longer than three months.
 Additionally, your gross annual remuneration must be greater than or equal to €36,509.20.

 Once you have this residence permit, you can settle in France.
-You will then have the right to live here for a period of one to three years.
-The exact length of time will depend on your employment contract.
+You will then have the right to live and work here with your family for a period of one to four years (renewable depending on the type of Talent Passport).